Cliques in High-Dimensional Geometric Inhomogeneous Random Graphs: Introduction

 We give explicit bounds on the expected number of cliques of a given size $k$, which we afterwards turn into bounds on the \emph{clique number} $\omega(G)$, i.e., the size of the largest clique in the graph $G$.
 While the expected number of cliques in the GIRG model was previously studied by Michielan and Stegehuis~\cite{Michielan_Stegehuis_2022} when the power-law exponent of the degree distribution satisfies $\beta \in (2, 3)$, to the best of our knowledge, the clique number of GIRGs remains unstudied even in the case of constant (but arbitrary) dimensionality.
 We close this gap, reproduce the existing results, and extend them to the case $\beta \ge 3$ and the case where $d$ can grow as a function of the number of vertices $n$ in the graph.
 Furthermore, our bounds for the case $\beta \in (2, 3)$ are more explicit and complement the work of Michielan and Stegehuis, who expressed the (rescaled) asymptotic number of cliques as converging to a non-analytically solvable integral.
 Furthermore, we show that the clique structure in our model eventually behaves asymptotically like that of an IRG if the dimension is sufficiently large.
 In summary, our main contributions are outlined in Tables~\ref{tab:expectedcliques}, \ref{tab:expectedtriangles}, and~\cref{tab:clique-number}.

 We observe that the structure of the cliques undergoes three phase transitions in the size of the cliques $k$, the dimension $d$, and the power-law exponent $\beta$.

-\subparagraph*{Transition in $k$.} When $\beta \in (2, 3)$ and $d \in o(\log(n))$, the first transition is at $k = \frac{2}{3-\beta}$, as was previously observed for hyperbolic random graphs~\cite{Blasius_Friedrich_Krohmer_2018} and for GIRGs of constant dimensionality~\cite{Michielan_Stegehuis_2022}.
+\subparagraph*{Transition in $k$} When $\beta \in (2, 3)$ and $d \in o(\log(n))$, the first transition is at $k = \frac{2}{3-\beta}$, as was previously observed for hyperbolic random graphs~\cite{Blasius_Friedrich_Krohmer_2018} and for GIRGs of constant dimensionality~\cite{Michielan_Stegehuis_2022}.
 The latter work explains this behavior by showing that for $k < \frac{2}{3-\beta}$, the number of cliques is strongly dominated by ``geometric'' cliques forming among vertices whose distance is of order $n^{-1/d}$ regardless of their weight.
 For $k > \frac{2}{3-\beta}$, on the other hand, the number of cliques is dominated by ``non-geometric'' cliques forming among vertices with weights in the order of $\sqrt{n}$.
 This behavior is in contrast to the behavior of cliques in the IRG model, where this phase transition does not exist and where the expected number of $k$ cliques is $\Theta\left( n^{\frac{k}{2}(3-\beta)}\right)$ for all $k \ge 3$ (if $\beta \in (2, 3)$)~\cite{Daly_Haig_Shneer_2020}.

-\subparagraph*{Transition in $d$.} Still assuming $\beta \in (2, 3)$, the second phase transition occurs as $d$ becomes superlogarithmic.
+\subparagraph*{Transition in $d$} Still assuming $\beta \in (2, 3)$, the second phase transition occurs as $d$ becomes superlogarithmic.
 More precisely, we show that in the high-dimensional regime, where $d = \omega(\log(n))$, the phase transition in $k$ vanishes, as the expected number of cliques of size $k \ge 4$ behaves asymptotically like its counterpart in the IRG model.
 Nevertheless, we can still differentiate the two models as long as $d = o(\log^{3/2}(n))$, by counting triangles among low degree vertices as can be seen in \cref{tab:expectedtriangles}.

-The reason for this behavior is that the expected number of cliques in the case $d = \omega(\log(n))$ is already dominated by cliques forming among vertices of weight close to $\sqrt{n}$.
-For those, the probability that a clique is formed already behaves like in an IRG although, for vertices of small weight, said probability it is still larger.
+The reason for this behavior is that the number of cliques in the case $d = \omega(\log(n))$ is already dominated by cliques forming among vertices of weight close to $\sqrt{n}$.
+For those, the probability that a clique is formed already behaves like in an IRG although, for vertices of small weight, said probability it is still significantly larger as long as $d = o(\log(n)^{3/2})$.